|June 2||“Medicaid 2.0: How We Got to Now”

 |June 9||“Pediatric Cancer Gone Viral: Clinical Application of Oncolytic Virotherapy”

 Associate Professor, UAB Division of Pediatric Hematology/Oncology

 |June 16||James A. Wright Memorial Lectureship – “A Learning Health System to Transform the Health, Care and Cost of Pediatric Inflammatory Bowel Disease”

-Professor of Pediatrics, UAB Division of Neonatology
+Professor of Pediatrics, University of Vermont College of Medicine

 To view Live or On Demand Pediatric Grand Rounds for AMA PRA Category 1 Credit™ go to: www.childrensal.org/cme

 Children's of Alabama designates these live activities for a maximum of 1.0 AMA PRA Category 1 CreditTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.